CrossyChainsaw/Portfolio/README.md

     }
 ```

 Next up the integration tests in my frontend.
-I'll mention a few things, CheckWord is the API request to my API wrapper (word-service).
+In my frontend i used jest-dom testing library.
+I choose this library because we also used it in our group project.
+This was a fatal choice, you'll read in a bit why *(Exiting)*.
+I'll mention a few things about my tests first, `CheckWord()` is the API request to my API wrapper (word-service).
 You can find this method underneath the test codeblock.
 I send a word to word-service, word-service checks the word at external API, gets something back, and sends it back to the frontend.
 Few importantn things to mention, To execute this test, the external API and my word-service both have to be running.
 Since the external API runs 24/7 i didnt mention it in the comment above the test.

 Another thing, as you might know, I buildt a API rate limit for the external API, this rate limit sits at 1 request per 5 seconds for more details about the rate limit, i added it below the `CheckWord()` codeblock.
 You might see the problem, I do 2 tests rapidly after each other, so how can i prevent hitting this API rate limit?
-I did this by putting delay in my test. `jest.setTimeout(10000)` means the max amount of ms a test gets. with `    await new Promise((r) => setTimeout(r, 5000));` i think i make a fake request that just takes 5000 ms, this way the tests do work.
+I did this by putting delay in my test. `jest.setTimeout(10000)` means the max amount of ms a test gets. with `    await new Promise((r) => setTimeout(r, 5000));` I make a request that takes 5000 ms, this way the tests prevent hitting my own rate limit.

 *[word-service.test.tsx](https://github.com/Epic-Chainsaw-Massacre/reverse-hangman-online-frontend/blob/master/src/test/word-service.test.tsx)*
 ```ts